lentzi90/kube-ops/README.md

 ## Quick start

-The cluster is set up and provisioned by running `vagrant up --provider libvirt`.
+The cluster nodes are created by running `vagrant up --provider libvirt`.

-If you wish to run playbooks manually from the host, do it like this:
+You can then run the playbooks to install Kubernetes from the host, do it like this:
 ```
 ansible-playbook playbooks/provision-all.yml
 ```
 There is no need to specify the inventory since it is already configured in `ansible.cfg`.

-Once ansible is finished provisioning you can access the cluster from the master node or from the nfs server.
+Once ansible is finished provisioning you can access the cluster from the control-plane1 node or from the nfs server.
 Example:
 ```
 $ vagrant ssh nfs
 $ kubectl get nodes
 NAME             STATUS   ROLES           AGE     VERSION
-master1   Ready    master   112m   v1.13.0
+control-plane1   Ready    control-plane   4m42s   v1.24.2
+control-plane2   Ready    control-plane   3m21s   v1.24.2
+control-plane3   Ready    control-plane   98s     v1.24.2
-worker1   Ready    <none>   111m   v1.13.0
+worker1          Ready    <none>          64s     v1.24.2
-worker2   Ready    <none>   111m   v1.13.0
+worker2          Ready    <none>          77s     v1.24.2
 ```

 ## Requirements